Akke/BotDocs/README.md

     // new language object here, using ISO 639-1 codes };
 ```
-When all is set, you can change the language in the configuration file.

 ## Themes
 You can change the color scheme and a lot of other properties of the design which is done in SASS.
 Locate the file `src/styles/theme.sass` and import the theme you wish to use, and comment out the inactive ones.